Monday, 7 January 2013

 And give our hair a chance to grow back.

-Mashramani - an Arawak/Lokono word, literally translating to 'celebration of a job well done' - commemorates British Guiana achieving independence from the UK in 1966 and becoming Guyana (and later, in 1970, the Cooperative Republic of Guyana).
 I taught my class the significance of this in a Social Studies lesson last week, including some 'then vs. now' comparisons.
 I felt guilty and colonial as I strode around lecturing them on their own country in my gung-ho, Mary Poppins-esque manner.
-All that was apparently born of this lesson, though, was a string of misgivings about British people (valid), and their choices of national symbols.
+My face must have betrayed my mood somewhat, because all that was apparently born of this lesson was a string of misgivings about British people and their choices of national symbols.
 Several students approached me over the next few days to wonder aloud if I didn't think 'Union Jack' was a bit of a stupid name for a flag.

 So, aside from doing Britain a great disservice in the wider world, what else do I intend to achieve over the course of the year?